If you have ever tried pitching angel investors or VC’s, you know the process is painful.

 Investors want a lot of information, and you are guaranteed not to have enough time to communicate everything about your business or tick every box.
 And, if you take the time to ask 100 angel investors what they want to see in a pitch, you will get 100 answers.

 Searching for “how to pitch angels investors” on google is even more useless, you will get reliably vague tips about how to woo investors.
 Some will suggest fun pitches and trying desperately to stand out.
 They will tell you to be memorable.
 The key is to know what investors want and how to pitch angel investors.

-Here is the thing: if you want to raise money from angel investors, you have to have a good pitch.
+Here is the thing: if you want to raise money you have to tell a good story and have a great pitch.
 And the key to a good pitch, one that stands out, is to tell investors how you will reliably make them money.
 You get bonus points if you can convince them they will want to tell their friends they invested in your business.
-Tell a great investor story; it is not that hard, I will explain how below.

 The primary reason for this?
 They don’t know what they want.
 Think about it: how do you explain to someone how to inspire you?
 This is not easy.

 So, investors don’t know what they want exactly, but they know it when they see it.
 They all say that they need specific, detailed information about you and your business before they invest.

 But the role of the pitch is not to give them that information.

 Instead, the role of the pitch is to spark interest so that investors will spend the time to get to know your business.
 Or another way to say this: the role of the pitch is to get investors to ask questions.

 When you pitch the angels, you typically have 6-10 minutes.
 No matter how simple your business is, you cannot possibly fit everything an investor wants in that timeframe.

 You will be hard-pressed to fit that into a two-hour deep dive (which is why due diligence takes so long).